zergrisk1/zergrisk1.github.io/contents/posts/how-to-en/index.md

 ---
 emoji: "🚀"
-title: "2.
-How do we get started?"
+title: "How do we get started?"
 date: 2025-01-19 13:55:00
 update: 2025-01-19 13:55:00
 tags: